 Endorsement by Australian Welding Institute

 The Australian Welding Institute can assess qualifications issued by RTO’s from around the country.
 Once the qualification is achieved, the appropriate forms must be submitted to AWI (as per below).
-Upon endorsement, the certified welder will be issued with a certificate and wallet card.
-These items are acknowledged and verifiable amongst the Australian welding industry.
+Upon endorsement, the certified welder will be issued with a certificate.
+This certificate is acknowledged and verifiable amongst the Australian welding industry.

-Successful submission of these forms will demonstrate that you have:
+Successful submission of your application will demonstrate that you have:

 - Met the entry requirements